Punpunnnn/Punpunnnn/README.md

 - 👋 Hi, I’m @Punpunnnn
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning HTML,CSS,Js
+- 🌱 I’m currently learning HTML,CSS,Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : sabriharfa@gmail.com
-- Currently I studied at Universitas Singaperbangsa Karawang
+- 🎓 Currently I studied at Universitas Singaperbangsa Karawang

 <!---
 Punpunnnn/Punpunnnn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.